Lelmose/TP_NGS_2020_Single_Cell/README.md

 ## First alignment using Salmon

 The first idea for identifying cellular types based on RNAseq data was to align the reads on a reference mouse transcriptome in order to count the number of reads per genes and to be able to go further in comparisons.
 This alignement on transcriptome was performed with **salmon** in a two steps framework.
-First a salmon index was obtained with the script Then,
+First a salmon index was obtained with the script `salmon_index.sh` using as reference `Mus_musculus.GRCm38.cdna.all.fa` and `mouse_index_unzipped`.

+Then, the Java package **salmon** xas run on all the cells with `alignment.sh`
 ## Analysis of the data with Seurat
 The R package Seurat permits to conduct statistical analysis on single cell data.
+### Purification on gene counts

+With the precise number of counts per genes a more precise purification can be run on the dataset.
+The three following values were used as reference of sequencing quality and a threshold was set on those values to ensure the consistence of the data.

+* Total number of reads: remove the lowest and highest 5%
+* Number of different genes: remove the lowest 5%
-### Estimating variance of the Dataset
+### Estimating variance of the Dataset and rescaling the data

 ### Dimensional reduction